secretstartups/handbook/content/handbook/engineering/_index.md

 ## Engineering Initiatives

 Engineering is the primary advocate for the performance, availability, and security of the GitLab project.
-Product Management prioritizes 80% of engineering time, so everyone in the engineering function should participate in the Product Management [prioritization process](/handbook/product/product-processes/#how-we-prioritize-work) to ensure that our project stays ahead in these areas.
-Engineering prioritizes 20% of time on initiatives that improve the underlying platform and foundational technologies we use.
+Product Management prioritizes 60% of engineering time, so everyone in the engineering function should participate in the Product Management [prioritization process](/handbook/product/cross-functional-prioritization) to ensure that our project stays ahead in these areas.
+Engineering prioritizes 40% of time on initiatives that improve the product, underlying platform and foundational technologies we use.

+Work in the 40% time budget should be coordinated and prioritized by the engineering manager of a team.
+Use the label "Engineering Time" for issues and MRs that are done as part of it so we can follow the work and the results across the engineering division.

+- Contributing to broad engineering initiatives and participating in working group-related tasks.
 - Review fixes from our support team.
 These merge requests are tagged with the `Support Team Contributions` label.
 You can [filter on open MRs](https://gitlab.com/gitlab-org/gitlab/-/merge_requests?label_name%5B%5D=Support%20Team%20Contributions).
 - Working on high priority issues as a result of [issue triaging](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/).
 This is our commitment to the community and we need to include some capacity to review MRs or work on defects raised by the community.
-- Improvements to the performance, stability and scalability of a feature.
-Again, the Product team should be involved in the definition of these issues but Engineering may lead here by clearly defining the recommended improvements.
+- Improvements to the performance, stability and scalability of a feature or dependency including underlying infrastructure.
+Again, the Product team should be involved in the definition of these issues but Engineering may lead here by planning, prioritizing, and coordinating the recommended improvements.
 - Improvements and upgrades to our toolchain in order to boost efficiency.
+- Codebase improvements: Removing technical debt, updating or replacing outdated dependencies, and enhancing logging and monitoring capabilities.
+- Constructing proof-of-concept models for thorough exploration of new technologies, enhancements and new possibilites
+- Work on improvements and feature enhancements to the product, in the sense of internal community contributions, that would increase our internal engineering productivity by focusing on ready-to-go items that are currently assigned a low priority in the backlog.

 ### Community Contributions